 Cookies, beacons, and flash cookies are used to collect a person’s data.
 Data collected is generally used to include a person’s browser in an audience segment.

-Cookies are used for other things too; enabling them on a computer can make navigating the web easier.
+While tracking technologies and cookies are the most prevalent forms of data collection, other tracking methods can include device fingerprinting and mobile app tracking, for example.
 Some companies collect data and sell it to other companies.
 Being familiar with company privacy policies helps people protect their privacy.